 For human-AI collaboration, the framework identifies precisely where the AI excels and where the human remains essential.
 The AI performs divergent generation at scale, retrieves knowledge across vast corpora, and handles certain forms of convergent evaluation within narrow technical domains.
 The AI does not perform the emotional processing that provides the resonance signal, does not operate within the sustained working memory that holds the goal, and does not perform the metacognitive monitoring that distinguishes creative insight from fluent confabulation.
 The human contribution is the coordination that integrates what the AI produces with what the AI cannot produce.

-The Deleuze error that Segal documents in The Orange Pill — Claude producing prose that sounded like insight but linked Csikszentmihalyi to Deleuze in philosophically incorrect ways — is a case study.
+The Deleuze error that Segal documents in You On AI — Claude producing prose that sounded like insight but linked Csikszentmihalyi to Deleuze in philosophically incorrect ways — is a case study.
 The catch required convergent evaluation (does the reference work?), long-term retrieval (what is Deleuze's actual position?), emotional processing (something feels wrong), and metacognition (am I accepting this because it sounds good?).
 All four operating in coordination.
 The AI produced the error; the human creative performance caught it.
 The performance was not a single function — it was the coordination.

 Goldberg developed the six-system framework through synthesis of creativity research across multiple traditions with his clinical neuropsychology, most fully articulated in Creativity: The Human Brain in the Age of Innovation (2018).
 The framework integrates insights from Dietrich on transient hypofrontality, from Damasio on somatic markers, and from Simonton on creative productivity.